 What Constitutes Personal Injury?

-Personal injury is a legal term for an injury to the body, mind, or emotions, as opposed to damage to, or loss of, property.
-In order to have a viable personal injury claim, you will need to show that another party’s negligent, careless, or intentional behavior caused or contributed to the cause of your injury.
+Personal injury is a legal term for an injury to the body, mind, or emotions; as opposed to damage to (or loss of) property.
+In order to have a viable personal injury claim, you will need to show that another party’s negligent, careless, or intentional behavior caused or contributed to your injury.